dan11003/CFEAR_Radarodometry_code_public/README.md

-# CFEAR Radar odometry
-presented in the article
-## Lidar-Level Localization With Radar?
+# Lidar-Level Localization With Radar?
 The CFEAR Approach to Accurate, Fast, and Robust Large-Scale Radar Odometry in Diverse Environments
+This repository implements the most recent version of CFEAR Radar odometry.

 This guide describes how to download data and estimate radar odometry using CFEAR Radar odometry